Lahti: Long-distance transport

 The city's main transportation hubs are the market square (Kauppatori) and the travel centre (Matkakeskus), with local buses providing a non-stop service between the two.
 The travel centre, which replaced the old Lahti bus station that had been in use since 1939, was built between 2014 and 2016 around the Lahti railway station by building new local bus stops around the station, a long-distance bus terminal next to the station building and an automated parking facility for commuters.

 All local and long-distance trains and buses stop at the travel centre, making it convenient to transfer from one mode of transport to another.
 The city council has sold the old bus station in the city centre and it will be redeveloped for other uses in the near future.

 Lahti's proximity to Helsinki provides a fast and well-serviced operation between the cities.
 Long-distance and commuter trains service the city at least twice an hour in the daytime.
 There is also a commuter train service towards Riihimäki in the south-west and to Kouvola / Kotka in the east.
 All the east and north-east long-distance train services to and from Helsinki railway station call at Lahti.
 From Lahti, it is also convenient to travel to Helsinki airport.
 Travel time to Helsinki airport via Tikkurila station is between 49min to 65min.

-In addition, as an international train service, a high-speed Allegro-train between Helsinki and Saint Petersburg, Russia calls at Lahti.
-The travel time from Lahti to Saint Petersburg is approx. 2,5 hours.
-There is also a night-train service from Helsinki to Moscow which calls at Lahti.

 Additionally to the train connections, the long-distance busses are well-serviced in Lahti.
 Thanks to its geographical location, Lahti provides a hub-like possibility for busses too.
 From Lahti, the long-distance busses service routes to Helsinki, Turku, Tampere, Jyväskylä, Mikkeli, Oulu, Rovaniemi amongst the other destinations.